pythonindia/inpycon-blog/content/blog/2020-volunteering.md

 Before you embark on a journey helping the community make the conference even more amazing, there are a few things you should know:

 * There is a lot of work that goes into a conference, and all of it is done by the volunteers.
-So, naturally, volunteering requires a lot of time and effort, and some activities like handling social media and registrations, a lot more than others.
+So, naturally, volunteering requires a lot of time and effort, and some activities like running outreach and social media, building content, and finding speakers, a lot more than others.
 So, make sure you can allocate sufficient time to your volunteering efforts.

 * If you are engaged in a volunteering activity while a session is going on, you might not be able to attend that session.
 If someone needs your assistance with a task, you need to be there.
 So, plan your conference schedule accordingly.